apache/maven-resolver/src/site/markdown/using-resolver-in-maven-plugins.md

 {

     /**
-     * The entry point to resolver (fka.
+     * The entry point to resolver (a.k.a.
 Aether), i.e. the component doing all the work.
      */
     @Component
     private RepositorySystem repoSystem;